 Denise Harris, Clifford E. Lee Nature Sanctuary, AB (Photo by NCC)

 Denise Harris has been a dedicated Conservation Volunteer (CV) since 2009.
-Since then, she has attended 25 CV events.
-Denise was recently presented with the Golden Glove award for her tremendous dedication and efforts in the 2013 CV season.
+Since then, she has attended more than 75 CV events.
+Denise has been awarded the Golden Glove twice for her tremendous dedication and efforts — first in 2013 and then again in 2017.

-Neither rain, nor sleet or even dental surgery could keep Denise from volunteering with NCC last summer.
-Where there was a stewardship project to be tackled, she was there — even when it meant driving over 700 kilometres from her home in Edmonton to take part in a cross-border project in Saskatchewan.
-In 2013 Denise attended 12 Conservation Volunteer events — almost half of all the events held across Alberta, helping care for NCC properties near Waterton, the Crowsnest Pass, Calgary and Edmonton.
+Neither rain, sleet or even dental surgery kept Denise from volunteering with NCC last summer.
+Where there are stewardships project to be tackled, she there is — even when it means driving over 700 kilometres from her home in Edmonton to take part in a cross-border project in Saskatchewan.

-"Soul enriching memories that as an adult I had forgotten about, that is, until I became involved with the Nature Conservancy of Canada's (NCC's) volunteer program.
+Soul-enriching memories that, as an adult, I had forgotten about, that is, until I became involved with the NCC's volunteer program.

 As an adult, I continue to wonder at the beauty of the umbers and violet hues cascading throughout nature's sunrises and sunsets.
 The walks down her numerous pathways continue to fill my soul with peace, love, hope, health and happiness.
 The joyful surprise I feel while exploring and learning about something new, like when I discovered what at first appeared to be a willow branch was in fact a baby black crowned night heron.

 The inspiration I feel each time I am awakened by the call of the common loon…or the excitement of hearing the thunder of wild horses' hoofs...or the awe at viewing a multi-tiered beaver damn…or the thrills and chills that run up and down my spine while listening to the call of a lone wolf.